 Friends of WNYC Transmitter Park (FTP) is a community-based all volunteer group founded in December 2016.

-The mission of the Friends of Transmitter Park is to protect and care for Transmitter Park in partnership with the local community [and NYC resources.]
+The mission of the Friends of Transmitter Park is to protect and care for WNYC Transmitter Park in partnership with the local community and NYC Department of Parks and Recreation.
 We treasure Transmitter Park as a sanctuary and refuge for insects, birds, plants and wildlife, and honor it as a sacred common space for all Greenpoint residents and visitors.
 As our neighborhood undergoes drastic transformation, we seek to preserve the spirit of Transmitter Park, especially the equity of access to the waterfront, open air, and passive natural green space, which we regard as an inviolable human right.
 The Friends of Transmitter Park pledge to serve as stewards of the park and representatives of the Greenpoint community as we fulfill our mission to safeguard and cultivate Transmitter Park for the benefit and enjoyment of all.

 Plan Your Visit

 Ferry: East River Ferry to India Street Pier

 Greenpoint became a thriving community in the 1850s.
 Ferry service began to shuttle passengers across the East River from the current site of the park to 10th, 14th and 23rd Streets in Manhattan.
 The pedestrian bridge in the park crosses over an excavated ferry slip.
 Following the construction of the Brooklyn Bridge in 1883 and subsequent bridges and tunnels, ferry use began to decline and was eventually eliminated.
 By the 1930s, the unused Greenpoint ferry slip –surrounded by low-scale buildings that would not create transmission interference – was ideal for transmission of WNYC’s programming.